DoliCloud/SellYourSaas/doc/prototypes/Project-submission_readme_en_US.md

-# Project submission
+# Project or prototypes submission

+Each project specification or prototype is stored into a dedicated directory.
-The project submission need to be composed of 3 files :
+GUI prototypes need to be composed of 3 files :
-- a Wireframe pencil project
+- a Wireframe pencil project (file .epgz)
 - an Explanation PDF of the Wireframe
 - a Wireframe export